YaqiangCao/cLoops2/README.md

 Converting cLoops2 data to matrix txt file will need specific resolution.
 The output txt file can be loaded in TreeView for visualization or further analysis.
+Converting cLoops2 data to virtual 4C signal will need the region of view point such as a specific promoter or enhancer.
+The output .bdg file can be loaded in IGV or other genome browser for visualization.

 Examples:
     1. convert cLoops2 data to single-end .bed file fo usage of BEDtools or